sislam1/Toronto-Segment-and-Cluster/README.md

-# Toronto-Segment-and-Cluster
+# Toronto-Segment-and-Cluster-Setup
-Toronto Segmenting and Clustering
+Toronto Segmenting and Clustering project of Week3 in Capstone course.
+This code creates the Toronto neighborhood dataframe from a Wiki page and cleans up the data according to the project requirements.